piit79/expense2fakturoid-py/README.md

 ## TODO

- * Create a `setup.py` file for proper installation
  * Add support for supplier auto-detection
  * Add support for more suppliers (AliExpress, JLCPCB are ones I use quite often)